AuroraArc/qubit-feature-analysis/README.md

 In quantum computing, errors can arise from various sources, including decoherence, environmental factors, and human error on qubit maintenance.
 These errors pose a significant challenge to the reliability and accuracy of quantum computers.
 There are many examples of methods that try to solve, or mitigate, error, such as noise intermediate-scale quantum (NISQ) devices, quantum algorithm optimization, and error correction codes.

-Predicting gate error probability in the context of quantum computing estimating the likelihood of errors occurring during quantum gate operations.
+Predicting gate error probability in the context of quantum computing involves estimating the likelihood of errors occurring during quantum gate operations.
 Some reasons why this is important in quantum computing include:
- * Error correction strategies&mdash;understanding and predicting are essential for quantum error correction strategies as they rely on accurate estimates of error probabilities to detect and correct errors effectively
+ * Error correction strategies&mdash;understanding and predicting errors are essential for quantum error correction strategies as they rely on accurate estimates of error probabilities to detect and correct errors effectively
  * Hardware benchmarks&mdash;predicting quantum error probability aids in developing effective calibration protocols; this is mostly what this project is focused on